Learn about content authoring, categorization, and publishing within FORGE.*

 Custom entities

-Producers may want to provide editors with editorial entities with a business-specific structure unavailable out-of-the-box with FORGE.
+Producers may want to provide editors with editorial entities for a business-specific reason that's unavailable out-of-the-box with FORGE.

 Producers can collaborate with FORGE administrators to configure such custom entities.

-Note: custom entities only need a configuration, no coding tasks are required.
+Note: There is no coding knowledge required when configuring Custom entities.
 See Editorial entity customizations for further details.

 Blog posts